SHINE-six/vibecoding-focus/README.md

 if got sponsor wanted to buy the domain: vibecoding-focus.com, please open an issue

-if got better name suggestions, please open an issue, or even better yet, a PR.
+if got better game suggestions, please open an issue, or even better yet, a PR.